Peacock: 10 Amazing Facts of a Unique Bird

 Peacock Types

-Peacocks are among the birds of beautiful bright colours, known for their tails with beautiful feathers, especially those of male peacocks, in addition to the brightly coloured head of bird.
-Peacocks differ from the beautiful blue peacock in colour and shape, but other types of peacocks may not have the same fame.
+Peacocks are among the birds of beautiful bright colours, known for their tails with beautiful feathers, especially those of male peacocks, in addition to the brightly coloured head of the bird.
+Peacocks differ from beautiful blue peacocks in colour and shape, but other types of peacocks may not have the same fame.

 The Indian peacock, or the blue peacock as it is known, is the most distinctive type among the types of peacock birds and the original home of Indian peacocks in India, Sri Lanka and some parts of East Asia.
 The male Indian is the owner of the long tail with beautiful dazzling colours that he uses during courtship and mating rituals The male Indian is also distinguished by the coloured blue head and the crown above his head.
 The female Indian is usually brown-coloured with a green or blue head and a short tail.

-The green peacock, which is also called the Javanese, is native to the Indonesian island of Java in Southeast Asia, and the green is similar to the Indian in the presence of a long tail with bright colours, but it tends towards green, and this type of peacock uses its feathers during courtship rituals.
+The green peacock, also called the Javanese, is native to the Indonesian island of Java in Southeast Asia.
+It is similar to the Indian in the presence of a long tail with bright colours, but it tends towards green.
+This type of peacock uses its feathers during courtship rituals.

 The white peacock is the product of some mutations and the selection and mating of some strains of Indian and green peacocks, which resulted in the emergence of the third type, which is the white.
 It is also famous for its long tail, but its colours are all white.